menandmice/micetro_docs/guides/user-manual/dhcp_windows.rst

 Defining Options on MS DHCP Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. In ::menuselection:`Admin --> Server Management` select the applicable DHCP Server and select :guilabel:`Edit DHCP options` from the ellipsis menu or use ::menuselection:`Actions --> Edit DHCP options`.
+1. In :menuselection:`Admin --> Server Management` select the applicable DHCP Server and select :guilabel:`Edit DHCP options` from the ellipsis menu or use :menuselection:`Actions --> Edit DHCP options`.
 The *Edit DHCP options* box displays.
 The dialog box shows all options defined on the DHCP server.

 2. Use the drop-down menu to select the option you want to define.